linluoliutan/auto_office-log/log.md

-according to the output of the cmd, we should install the pillow, but the error occurs:
+According to the output of the cmd, we should install the pillow, but the error occurs:
 ```
 C:\python_package\Pillow-9.1.0>python setup.py install
 running install